-- Grant income of \$\$953,000 (2020: \$\$3,619,000) was recognised during the financial year under the Jobs Support Scheme (the "JSS").
-The JSS is a temporary scheme introduced in the Singapore Budget 2020 to help enterprises retain local employees.
-The scheme had been extended up to 2021 by the Government.
-Under the JSS, employers will receive cash grants in relation to the gross monthly wages of eligible employees. - Grant income of S\$630,000 (2020: S\$Nil) relates to Jobs Growth Incentive (the "JGI") scheme.
-The JGI is a temporary scheme introduced in Singapore Budget 2021 to encourage employers to accelerate their hiring of local workforce.
-The grant will be paid upon fulfilment of the conditions stated in the scheme. - COVID-19 relief schemes and assistance packages in the form of rental support scheme, property tax rebate and cash grants received by the Group amounted to \$\$1,034,000 (2020: \$\$1,147,000) of which \$\$197,000 (2020: \$\$269,000) was passed on as rent rebates to tenants via reduction in government grants.
+- Grant income of \$\$50,000 (2021: \$\$953,000) was recognised during the financial year under the Jobs Support Scheme (the "JSS").
+The JSS is a temporary scheme introduced in the Singapore Budget 2021 to help enterprises retain local employees.
+The scheme had been extended up to 2022 by the Government.
+Under the JSS, employers will receive cash grants in relation to the gross monthly wages of eligible employees. - Grant income of \$\$59,000 (2021: \$\$630,000) relates to Jobs Growth Incentive (the "JGI") scheme.
+The JGI is a temporary scheme introduced in Singapore Budget 2022 to encourage employers to accelerate their hiring of local workforce.
+The grant will be paid upon fulfilment of the conditions stated in the scheme. - During the financial year ended 31 December 2021, COVID-19 relief schemes and assistance packages in the form of rental support scheme, property tax rebate and cash grants received by the Group amounted to \$\$1,034,000 of which \$\$197,000 was passed on as rent rebates to tenants.